 My apartment is controlled by Home Assistant.

 Also, I have to say I dislike the use of the term “smart” when it comes to electronics for the smart home.
-A device doesn’t have to be smart, it just needs a digital interface that something actually smart can connect to, which is usually the control plane.
+A device doesn’t have to be smart by itself (though some limited smarts are helpful), it just needs a digital interface that something actually smart can connect to, which is usually the control plane.

 list some hardware I’m using and how I set it up that’s a good start, keep going